nicolasbach/linux-config/README.md

 Personal Configuration and Setup Script

+Edit: Install script is untested since moving to neovim and hyprland.
+Also, waybar nor its config are getting installed at the moment.
+When I have time, I will fix the script and test it

 This is a personal repository.
 The install script is only intended to work on baseline arch linux and nothing else.

 The focus is, to keep track of all needed packages.
 The install script isn't tested on a new system!